 There’s something that’s always bugged me slightly about new designers in the digital space.
 Oftentimes, newbies think that learning the core set of software tools [Photoshop, Illustrator, etc] means that they are ‘now a designer’.
 I’ve observed over the years that it’s the rules and principles of design that make the art.

 Quality in design: everyone wants it, but it’s hard to come by.
-I’ve been a graphic and web designer for 7 years.
+I’ve been doing graphics design and web design for 7 years.
 I’ve done work for hundreds of projects, and have progressed in a lot of areas.
 My learning curve experience was a bit long-winded, so today I’m sharing the most important areas of my design notes.
 This will save you months of learning if you apply the principles.

 Here they are…